mussa-shirazi-imply/imply-kubernetes/README.md

 ## Step 9 : Confirm All the pods are up and you are able to access Druid console

-Use the follow the `kubectl get pods` command to confirm all the pods are up and output should look as follow
+Use the `kubectl get pods` command to confirm all the pods are up, and the output should look as follows:

 ```